 Uber is one of the services where there is a constant use of mobile.
-The Uber Driver app is specially designed for Uber drivers around the world.
+The Uber Driver app is designed for Uber drivers around the world.
 In every country, the app is the same with small tweaks.
 Mastering the Uber Driver app is essential because you want to be on top of the game and earn money smartly and quickly.
-For all those new Uber drivers, here is a how-to-use Uber Driver app in 2019.
+For all those new Uber drivers, here is a how-to-use Uber Driver app in 2020.
 This tutorial will cover most of the app features, including trips, earnings, account, interface, settings etc.

 How to Use Uber Driver app video

 A video gives more fun to a tutorial.
 The vide covers most of the features.
 For up to date information, please read the article.